romm/formz/Documentation/05-UsersManual/TypoScript/ConfigurationActivation/FieldIsEmptyCondition.rst

 « FieldIsEmpty»
 ================

 This condition is verified when a given field was not filled.
-Works witch multiple checkboxes.
+Works with multiple checkboxes.

 Properties
 ----------